luckydread/personalregister/README.md

 # Personal Register API

-A FastAPI-based REST API for managing user records with email validation and SQLite database storage.
+A FastAPI-based REST API for managing users

 ## Features

 - Create single or multiple users with email validation
-- Retrieve user information (single user or all users)
+- Get all users
-- Update user details with email uniqueness validation
-- Delete users
+- Delete a single user
 - SQLite database with SQLModel ORM
-- Input validation using Pydantic models
 - Email uniqueness enforcement
 - Automatic database creation and table setup